PHYTOPatCAU/RLP_identification/Readme2.md

+This is the Git-Repository for the RLP detection pipeline developed by Nandeesh Jalahalli Rangegowda and Remco Stam (Christian-Albrechts-University of Kiel).

+More detailed documentation will follow soon.

 **###### The PlantLRR-PRR pipeline is constructed to extract genome-wide LRR-RLP and LRR-RLK more precisely than any other previous pipeline.**

 **###### 5prime\_extension is constructed to identify the correct start codon of all the annotated genes in your input data.**